junaidcodingmaster/junaidcodingmaster/README.md

 # Hey there!
-I'm a 16-year-old software developer 🚀
+I'm a 17-year-old software developer 🚀
+Coding since age of 10.

 I'm on a journey to become a coding master, and I'm loving every moment of it!
 I'm always working on new projects and learning new things.